Skip to content

 RegisterAfterTranslate(func(ctx context.Context, event aguievents.Event) (aguievents.Event, error) {

-// Logic to execute after event translation
+// Logic to execute after event translation.

 if msg, ok := event.(*aguievents.TextMessageContentEvent); ok {

-// Modify the message content in the event
+// Modify the message content in the event.

 return aguievents.NewTextMessageContentEvent(msg.MessageID, msg.Delta+" [via callback]"), nil